 Skip to Content

-The drive from Auckland to Paihia is 230 kilometers/124 miles and will take approximately 3 hours and 15 minutes without stops, but I recommend allowing at least 6 hours to see all the awesome stops along the way.
+After you rent a car in Auckland and hit the road, the drive from Auckland to Paihia is 230 kilometers (124 miles).
+It takes approximately 3 hours and 15 minutes without stops, but I recommend allowing at least 6 hours to stop off at the best spots along the way.

 It’s worth noting that it’s a relatively easy, straightforward drive that follows along SH1.
-However, the section of the road called the Brynderwyns can be challenging in bad weather.
+However, the section of the road called the Brynderwyns can be a little challenging in bad weather.
+This route is also fairly straightforward to drive in the winter – Paihia is actually quite nice to visit at this time of year!

-In this blog, I list 12 of the best places to stop between Auckland and Paihia.
-This blog also works in reverse, if you’re driving from Paihia to Auckland (or the Bay of Islands to Auckland.)
+In this blog, I’ve listed the 13 best places to stop between Auckland and Paihia.
+This blog also works in reverse, if you’re driving from Paihia to Auckland (or the Bay of Islands to Auckland).

 Hot Tip: Consider getting a home on wheels for your road trip!
 Here are the best Auckland motorhome rental companies.